Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 But if you have that option, I don't see that as a bad thing.

-And I know it can be nice, but like I don't want my kids, whether they're through, if they go to college or not, going and just plugging in.
+And I know it can be nice, but I don't want my kids, whether they're through, if they go to college or not, going and just plugging in.

-The gunner bots, the cold steel.
+The gooner bots, the cold steel.

 You're watching people go extinct, Phil.

-To that point, just to say this, the long millennia-old tradition of passing information down from human to human, even with the addition of writing, even with the addition of television and recordings, it's still been the predominant way.
+To that point, though, just to say this, the long millennia old tradition of passing information down from human to human, even with the addition of writing, even with the addition of television and recordings, it's still been the predominant way, humans teaching other humans or guiding them through that education and that transmission, that link that goes back and back and back.

 You could call it maybe an apostolic succession in some cases.